andreax79/python-rt11/README.md

 * CD              Changes or displays the current working drive and directory
 * COPY            Copies files
+* CREATE          Creates a file with a specific name and size
 * DEL             Removes files from a volume
 * DIR             Lists file directories
 * DISMOUNT        Disassociates a logical disk assignment from a file
+* EXAMINE         Examines disk/block/file structure
 * EXIT            Exit the shell
 * HELP            Displays commands help
+* INITIALIZE      Writes an RT–11 empty device directory on the specified volume
 * MOUNT           Assigns a logical disk unit to a file
 * PWD             Displays the current working drive and directory
 * SHELL           Executes a system shell command